Pouloudbre/number-validation/readme.md

 ## Usage

 You can type the number you want to test in command line.
-The proompt will ask it to you.
+The prompt will ask it to you.

 ## Tests